Dedicated To Helping Families

-Dividing Your Retirement Accounts Is More Complicated Than You Think
+Dividing Your Retirement Accounts Can Be More Complicated Than You Think

 Sheldon E. Finman, P.A., practices alternative dispute resolution methods to help couples agree on how to separate their retirement funds without going through the adversarial process of court proceedings.
 Using these methods frequently helps each person move forward with his or her life more quickly.
 It also allows for better communication and family bonds.